psiroki/calculate_core/README.md

-# calculator
+# calculate_core
-A calculator written in Dart
+A calculator library written in Dart